-It had an AQI score of 287 around 8:34am.
+It had an AQI score of 263 at 08:19am.
 The air was classified as ‘very unhealthy’.

-Mongolia’s Ulaanbaatar and China’s Shanghai ranked the first and third positions in the list of cities with worst air with scores of 318 and 222 respectively.
+Mongolia’s Ulaanbaatar and India’s Kolkata occupied the first and third spots in the list of cities with the worst air quality with AQI scores of 359 and 223 respectively.

 The AQI, an index for reporting daily air quality, informs people how clean or polluted the air of a certain city is, and what associated health effects might be a concern for them.

-In Bangladesh, the AQI is based on five criteria pollutants – PM10 and PM2.5, NO2, CO, SO2 and Ozone.
+In Bangladesh, the AQI is based on five criteria pollutants — particulate matter, NO2, CO, SO2 and Ozone.

 Want stories like this in your inbox?

 Sign up to exclusive daily email

 More Stories from Dhaka's Pollution Focus